 To every war, and to every draft, there has been, is, and will be resistance.
 Each generation has its own reasons to resist, and finds and forms its own organizations.
 I'm sure that new grassroots draft resistance groups and networks are already forming, even if I and other older draft resisters haven't yet heard about them.

-I was involved with the NRC throughout its life, and moved to San Francisco in 1985 to take over as one of the editors of Resistance News when Fred Moore (whose historical significance I've written about in a separate article in Peacework magazine) left on one of his extended peace walks.
+I was involved with the NRC throughout its life, starting just about the time I left the University of Chicago in 1980.
+I moved to San Francisco in 1985 to take over as one of the editors of Resistance News when Fred Moore (whose historical significance I've written about in a separate article in AFSC's "Peacework" magazine) left on one of his extended peace walks.

-As the custodian of many of the archives (some of which are included in the Swarthmore College Peace Collection) of the NRC and Resistance News, as well as many of the archives of earlier draft resistance organizations that were passed on to us in the NRC, I'm trying to make some of these materials available, in updated form, to those who might not otherwise get this information and these points of view, and to new generations of draft resisters.
+As the custodian of many of the archives of the NRC and Resistance News (some of which are included in the Swarthmore College Peace Collection), as well as many of the archives of earlier draft resistance organizations that were passed on to us in the NRC, I'm trying to make some of these materials available, in updated form, to those who might not otherwise get this information and these points of view, and to new generations of draft resisters.
 These leaflets and other materials reflect the work and contributions of many people.
 Many members of the NRC's core collectives are still in touch with each other.
 If you are interested in making use of other draft resistance writings or graphics from our archives, or talking with people who were active in the draft resistance movement in the 1980's, please get in touch.